MobiPkg/Compile/doc/options.md

 - `--option-file`: A yaml file used to specify compilation options.
   A yaml file used to specify compilation options.
 - `-C, --project-path`: The directory where the project is located should contain the lib.yaml file.
+- `just-make-shell`: A hide option, just for make shell script to help developer debug.

 ## common options